EDUCBA Logo

 • An unstable political environment may result in unfavorable foreign policies and investment regulations, an essential consideration for foreign investors.

-• In many cases, the existing owners of the domestic company have to relinquish their control of the company’s business decisions in exchange for foreign investment.
+• In many cases, the existing owners of the domestic company have to relinquish control of the company’s business decisions in exchange for foreign investment.

 Why is Foreign Investment Important?